jeremy-gleason/Taskboard-App/README.md

 ## Details

-TaskBoard is built with JavaScript, HTML, and CSS, using ES6 modules to organize the code and webpack to automate the build process.
-(Additional details: modular, object-oriented JavaScript)
+TaskBoard is built with JavaScript, HTML, and CSS, using ES6 modules to organize the codebase and webpack to automate the build process.

-It uses the Web Storage API to save users' data across browser sessions in local storage. (...)
+It also employs the Web Storage API to save users' data across browser sessions in local storage.

 ## Using the App